emory-libraries/dlp-curate/architecture-decisions/0003-AWX-for-dlp-automation.md

 * PRO: Using Jenkins to orchestrate, AWX to execute is a popular setup
 * PRO: Jenkins may be a better tool for CloudFormation
 * CON: Increases complexity, AWX can also orchestrate

+### Use Capistrano

+* PRO: Simpler setup, no additional tool needed
+* CON: Would still need to provision a server to run capistrano tasks
+* CON: Would require writing a large number of custom capistrano tasks
+* CON: Capistrano not as flexible as a tool an other options